Destinations Italy Florence & Tuscany

 What it's known for

-9 suites — the property feels nearly private
+An intimate property — feels nearly private

 Two infinity pools, garden spa treatments